 Paula Palmer is a sociologist, writer, and activist for human rights, social justice, and environmental protection.
-As director of Toward Right Relationship, a project of the Boulder Friends Meeting (Quakers), she created and facilitates workshops titled, "Roots of Injustice, Seeds of Change: Toward Right Relationship with America's Native Peoples" (for adults) and "Re-Discovering America: Understanding Colonization" (for middle schools and high schools, clubs, and religious education programs).
+In collaboration with Native American advisors, she created the Toward Right Relationship workshops titled, "Roots of Injustice, Seeds of Change: Toward Right Relationship with America's Native Peoples" (for adults) and "Re-Discovering America: Understanding Colonization" (for middle schools and high schools).

 As executive director of the non-profit organization, Global Response, Paula directed over 70 international campaigns to help Indigenous peoples defend their rights and prevent environmental destruction.
-In Costa Rica, where she lived for 20 years, she published five books of oral history in collaboration with Afro-Caribbean and Bribri Indigenous peoples, through a community empowerment process known as Participatory Action Research.
+In Costa Rica, where she lived for 20 years, she published five books of oral history in collaboration with Afro-Caribbean and Bribri Indigenous peoples.

-Paula served as editor for health and environment of Winds of Change magazine, a publication of the American Indian Science and Engineering Society (AISES).
-She holds an M.A. degree in sociology from Michigan State University.
 She is a recipient of the Elise Boulding Peacemaker of the Year Award (given by the Rocky Mountain Peace and Justice Center), the Jack Gore Memorial Peace Award (given by the American Friends Service Committee), and the International Human Rights Award (given by the United Nations Association of Boulder County).